stateofca/opencred/README.md

 ```

 #### Configuring Audit
 You can add auditing support to OpenCred to ensure that a VP token presented in the past was valid at the time it was presented.
 The VP token can be one of two formats: (1) JWT or (2) Data Integrity.
-In order to enable this feature, use the boolean field `enableAudit` and the array field `auditFields` in the config file:
+In order to enable this feature, use the boolean field `enableAudit` and the array field `auditFields` in the config file.
+Additionally, you may optionally configure the boolean field `enableAuditReCaptcha`, the numeric field `reCaptchaVersion`, and the string field `reCaptchaSiteKey` (more on these later).
+Here is a sample audit configuration:

 ```yaml
 enableAudit: true